 - Height: Elevation 3,772 feet (1,150 metres), Prominence 2,772 feet (845 metres)

 - Out About Scotland complete guide: Bidean Nam Bian

 Glencoe is another tourist hotspot in the Highlands and it’s (at least in my opinion) much prettier than the scenery surrounding Ben Nevis.

 The route up Bidean Nam Bian starts at Loch Actriochtan and continues up a moderately steep and rocky path to the peak of Stob Coire nan Lochan where you can venture deep into the ridges of the mountain known as ‘The Three Sisters’.

 This route can be tricky when it’s covered with snow and ice so unless you’re an experienced climber I suggest reserving a visit till the weather improves when you’ll be able to appreciate the view across the glen, as well as the refreshing pools of water that cascade off the mountain side.

-After reaching the top of Coire nan Lochan you’ll see that the path peters out into a box canyon which requires a scramble up scree slopes, after which you’ll be able to join the path that leads onto Stob Coire nan Lochan.
+After reaching the top of Coire nan Lochan you’ll see the path petering out into a box canyon which requires a scramble up scree slopes, after which you’ll be able to join another path that leads onto Stob Coire nan Lochan.

-4: Ben Vorlich and Stuc a’Chroin.
-I would have included Ben Vorlich on its own were it not for the fact that at 2,900 feet it’s 100-feet shy of being a Munro, but it’s still worth climbing as it’s a lovely walk and you can tack on nearby Stuc a’Chroin if you really want that magical 3,000-foot accomplishment.
+I would have included Ben Vorlich on its own were it not for the fact that at 2,900 feet it’s 100 feet shy of being a Munro, but it’s still worth climbing as it’s a lovely walk and you can tack on nearby Stuc a’Chroin if you really want that magical 3,000-foot accomplishment.